olimarel/SoftwareConstructionProject/README.md

 ## Description:

-This is a takeaway ordering Application developed using Java and JavaFX framworks.
-It allows the user to place an order, provide the necessary personal information and simulates a paying method as well.
+This is a takeaway food order system developed using Java and JavaFX frameworks.
+It allows the user to place an order, provide the necessary personal information and simulate a payment process as well.
-This project was initially created in HBV201G Viðmótsforritun but necessary changes were made for this class.
+This project was initially created in HBV201G Viðmótsforritun but necessary changes were made for HBV202G Hugbúnaðarhönnun og forritun.

 ## Running the project